RphWbr/visiannot/doc/source/userguide-toolspyqt.rst

-.. _toolspyqt:
+.. _pyqtoverlayer:

 =====================
-User guide: ToolsPyQt
+User guide: pyqtoverlayer
 =====================

-.. _sec-toolspyqt:
+.. _sec-pyqtoverlayer:

 Window display
 ==============
 A GUI application must be created before creating a window.
-This is done by calling the function :func:`.ToolsPyQt.initializeDisplay`, which creates an instance of **QtCore.QApplication**.
+This is done by calling the function :func:`.pyqtoverlayer.initializeDisplay`, which creates an instance of **QtCore.QApplication**.

-In order to create a window filled with a grid layout, use the function :func:`.ToolsPyQt.createWindow`.
+In order to create a window filled with a grid layout, use the function :func:`.pyqtoverlayer.createWindow`.
 It outputs two variables: an instance of **QtWidgets.QWidget**, which can be seen as the window container, and an instance of **QtWidgets.QGridLayout**, which can be seen as a board where the different elements of the window are added and aranged.
 It is mandatory to store the first output of the function (instance of **QtWidgets.QWidget**) in a variable so that the window is displayed.

 At the end of the script, there must be an infinite loop so that the window keeps on being displayed until it is closed.
-This is done by calling the function :func:`.ToolsPyQt.infiniteLoopDisplay` which takes the instance of **QtCore.QApplication** as input argument.
+This is done by calling the function :func:`.pyqtoverlayer.infiniteLoopDisplay` which takes the instance of **QtCore.QApplication** as input argument.

 The following code gives an example for creating and displaying a window::

-	from visiannot.tools import ToolsPyQt
+	from visiannot.tools import pyqtoverlayer

-	app = ToolsPyQt.initializeDisplay()
+	app = pyqtoverlayer.initializeDisplay()

 	# create window and fill it with layout
-	win, lay = ToolsPyQt.createWindow(title="test")
+	win, lay = pyqtoverlayer.createWindow(title="test")

 	# infinite loop
-	ToolsPyQt.infiniteLoopDisplay(app)
+	pyqtoverlayer.infiniteLoopDisplay(app)

 If several windows are created in a loop, make sure to store the different instances of **QtWidgets.QWidget** in a list.
 Otherwise the windows won't be displayed.
 See the example below, where 4 windows are created in a for loop::

-	from visiannot.tools import ToolsPyQt
+	from visiannot.tools import pyqtoverlayer

-	app = ToolsPyQt.initializeDisplay()
+	app = pyqtoverlayer.initializeDisplay()

 	# initialize list of windows
 	win_list = []